ncbi/elastic-blast-docs/docs/source/configuration.rst

     BLAST options to customize BLAST invocation.

     *Note*: the default output format in ElasticBLAST is 11.

+    Please use `blast_formatter <https://www.ncbi.nlm.nih.gov/books/NBK279697/>`_ to format
+    the results in any desired output format.

     * Default: None
     * Values: String, see `BLAST+ options <https://www.ncbi.nlm.nih.gov/books/NBK279684/#appendices.Options_for_the_commandline_a>`_